b-brankovics/sam-harmonization/README.md

 - `PI:f:96.55` - float percent identify, here 96.55
 - `BS:f:701.049` - float bit-score, here 701.049 (`bitscore`)

-`blast-sam.pl` is wrapper to produce SAM format blast hits
+`blast-sam.pl` is a wrapper to produce SAM format blast hits

-`asn2sam.pl` is wrapper `blast_fromatter` to produce a SAM format.
+`asn2sam.pl` is wrapper for `blast_formatter` to produce a SAM format.
 By using the ASN format, it is possible to run BLAST once and generate multiple formats from the results.

 ```
 makeblastdb -taxid_map test_map.txt  -in set1.fas -dbtype nucl -parse_seqids